-marks the beginning of the Paleozoic Era.
-This period gets its name from a place in Wales where the first examples of this type of ancient life was found.
+It is the beginning of the Paleozoic Era.
+This period gets its name from the Latin name, Cambria, for Wales where the first examples of this type of ancient life was found.
 The period lasted for nearly 53 million years, from about 543 million years ago until 490 million years ago.

 The climate at the beginning of this period was cold, but over time the climate in all parts of the Earth grew warmer.
 This made the seas a good place for many species to live.
 The continents were still forming.
 They were mostly barren rocks.
 The land had no plant or animal life on it yet.